sophiakun/sophiakun/README.md

 # Welcome to My Page!
 ## About Me

 My name is Sophia Kunisaki.
 I'm a senior at the University of Notre Dame studying Economics with minors in Real Estate and Data Science.
 I enjoy running, yoga, and baking!
-I'm moving to Washington D.C. post-graduaation to work in real estate capital markets.
+I'm moving to Washington D.C. post-graduation to work in real estate capital markets.

 ## Projects & Goals